This article will help you read and understand your pathology report for plasma cell neoplasm.

 As described above, these abnormal plasma cells will produce only one type of immunoglobulin, which will result in increased amounts of either IgG or IgA (or rarely IgD or IgE) and an excessive amount of either kappa or lambda compared to normal.

 In order to see amyloid, your pathologist can use a special stain called Congo Red.
 Using this stain the amyloid looks red under normal light and apple green under special light.

 Each cell in your body contains a set of instructions that tell the cell how to behave.
 These instructions are written in a language called DNA and the instructions are stored on 46 chromosomes in each cell.
 Because the instructions are very long, they are broken up into sections called genes and each gene tells the cell how to produce piece of the machine called a protein.

 Sometimes, a piece of DNA falls off one chromosome and becomes attached to a different chromosome.
 This is called a translocation and it can result in the cell making a new and abnormal protein.
-If the new protein allows the cell to live longer than other cells or spread to other parts of the body, the cell can become a cancer (a malignant tumour).
+If the new protein allows the cell to live longer than other cells or spread to other parts of the body, the cell can become a cancer.
 The malignant cells can also lose or gain a piece of DNA.